decentralization-in-organizations/dio/index.md

 ![](/asset/cover.jpg)

-Welcome to the home page of DiO (Decentralization in Organizations).
+Welcome to the home page of DiO.
 Here you can find information about our team and events.

 ## Organizers